Skip to main content

 Inside a full X07 project, x07 run, x07 build, and x07 bundle already apply that repair loop automatically by default.

-That combination is what makes Genpack interesting.
-It is not "prompt harder until the syntax looks right."
-It is "make the language a first-class structured target for the decoder."
+That is the whole idea behind Genpack.
+Not "prompt harder until the syntax looks right," but "make the language a first-class structured target for the decoder."